-Since 31 March 2019, the Council no longer accepts payment by cheque for land charges searches, so the fee will need to be paid by debit/credit card transaction or BACS.
-Further details regarding how to pay are in Fees and Details below.
+Since 31 March 2019, the Council no longer accepts payment by cheque for land charges searches.
+Our preferred method of payment is online by debit/credit card.
+Further details regarding how to pay are in the what does it cost section below.

-A full Local Land Charges Search comprises a LLC1 form plus CON29 Part 1 Enquiries form.
+A full Local Land Charge Search known as an Official Certificate of Search comprises a LLC1 form plus CON29 Part 1 Enquiries form.

-Revealed on the search is all the relevant history belonging to that parcel of land.
+The search reveals the relevant history belonging to a parcel of land.
 This includes:

 - Planning Applications (back to 1948)